New York Rangers Odds

 The main difference comes in public perception.
-If the Rangers are playing a game, the perception in New Jersey will be different than the perception in Las Vegas.
+If the Rangers are playing a game, the perception here at home will be different than the perception in Las Vegas.
 This might lead to small line adjustments at times.

 Hometown teams might have their odds adjusted as they are likely going to be a popular team to bet on.
 Sportsbooks might shade a line to avoid having too much liability on one side of the action.

 Live betting is a section of the market that both sportsbooks and bettors love.
 Live betting means betting on a game after it has already started with the odds adjusted for what has already happened.

 If the first period has no goals but you expect the scoring to pick up, you can bet the live over.
 The total might have dropped from 6.5 pre-game to a new total of 5, meaning you’d get a better line.